ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/GRAM_SCHMIDT_QR_DECOMP.md

 ## Step 2: Compute First Orthogonal Vector q1

+these elements q_{x} eventually make up Q, which is an orthogonal basis that is a subspace of R^n (because the columns of A span the subpsace R of dimension n as defined by the number of rows)

 $q_1 = a_1/\|a_1\| $ for each index of the column a_1

 or